zihanxing/Multi-Modal-Local-File-Search-Engine/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. Compose the docker containers to start the Weaviate server
+4. Compose the docker containers to start the Weaviate server.
+Use docker-compose.yml for windows, and docker-compose_1.yml for mac
 ```bash
 docker compose up -d
 ```